berg111/project-435-team-17/Report.md

 It can be noted that in the comm time, that there is a spike in the mid range of processes, and this is due to the number of nodes used in the jobfile, where only
 1 was being utilized until about 64 processes.
 This spike could be due to the nature of the communication method, which in this algorithm I utilized broadcast, scatter, and gather communications.
 On weak scaling, it scales relatively well on the lower end of processes, where the processes are handling roughly the same load, until about 512 processes where it begins to increase.
+The speedup of the lower input also has an inverse trend, showing a poor performance trend.

 Performance gains become to be noticeable once we reach higher input sizes of about 2^24, where the computation time begins to decrease as the processes increase.
 However, the same communication overhead still holds true in this input as well.
+The speedup of this input size scaled better than the lower input but is not great, and requires the processes to be at about 32 to start seeing improvements, that taper off pretty quick.

 #### MergeSort